 A peacekeeper comes in telling us that time’s almost up.
 My brothers each embrace me in a tight hug.
 Ryean pats my back and whispers “You can do this” in my ear.
 I nod, but not necessarily in agreement.
 Can I do this?
 I doubt it.

 My dad is next.
 He holds out his hand and I take it, shaking it firmly, and before he lets go he brings me in for one last hug.
 My mom simply places her hand on my shoulder, gives it a squeeze, and manages the faintest of smiles.
-Even my mom, one of the sternest women I know, has a tear rolling down her eye.
+This might be the closest thing to affection she’s ever shown me, and I almost flinch at her surprisingly gentle touch.

 They are escorted out the door.
-My dad looks back at me.
+My dad turns back around, wanting one last word.
 “Just come home.
-I love you Son.”
-Then the door closes, and I’m left alone, drowning in my thoughts, clinging to those last words, knowing that I’ll probably never see my family again.
+I love you一” he’s cut off as the door closes, and I’m left alone, drowning in my thoughts, clinging to those last words, knowing that I’ll probably never see my family again.

 I sink back on the couch, close my eyes, trying to hold in tears.
 I wonder who will come in next to bid me goodbye.